Thyrick Pitts

 Thyrick Lamont Pitts Jr. (born April 8, 1999) is an American former football wide receiver.
 He played college football at Delaware.

-Early life and high school
+Early life

 Pitts grew up in Manassas, Virginia and attended Phillipsburg High School before transferring to Forest Park High School during his junior year.
 He was a two-star rated recruit and committed to play college football at the University of Delaware over offers from Army, Cornell, Navy and Richmond.

 College career

 During Pitts' true freshman season in 2017, he played in all 11 games but did not start any of them.
 During the 2018 season, he played in five games but did not start any of them, finishing the season with one tackle and one assist.
 He recorded two catches for 31 yards against Lafayette.
 During the 2019 season, he appeared in all 12 games, finishing the season with 647 receiving yards on 41 receptions, three passes for touchdowns, and one solo tackle.
 During the 2020-21 season, he played in and started all eight games, finishing the season with three rushing attempts for 19 yards, along with 29 receptions for 451 yards and three touchdowns.
 He also recorded a solo tackle.
 He was named on the All-CAA First Team.
 During the 2021 season, he played in and started 10 games, finishing the season with a rushing attempt for five yards, along with 43 receptions for 669 yards and seven touchdowns.
 He also recorded a solo tackle.
 He was named on the All-CAA Second Team.
 During the 2022 season, he played in and started all 13 games, finishing the season with 57 receptions for 631 yards and 10 touchdowns, along with one solo tackle.
 He was named on the All-CAA Third Team and a FCS ADA Academic All-Star.